mlesniak/domain/README.md

-# Playground for different JavaEE and Web techniques.
+# Software behind mlesniak.com
+This project is used to play around with a few open source technologies and try stuff.
 Feel free to contact me at mail@mlesniak.com

 ## Done
 * Markdown to HTML